 A darkness “which may be felt.”

 Egypt experienced three days of complete darkness where “they did not see each one another, nor did anyone rise from his place” (v23).
 That’s darkness “which may be felt.”

 Our family has toured a couple of caves.
 In each case, when in the deepest part of the cave, the guide turned out the lights.
 It was a darkness that could be felt.
 It wasn’t merely the absence of light.
 It felt like the presence of darkness.
 Suffocating.
 Heavy.
 Tangible.
 Sure-footed just seconds before, darkness knocked us off balance and we groped for the nearest rail.
 Darkness took our breath away.

 The ninth plague preceded the tenth and final plague: the death of all firstborn sons in Egypt.
 God did not exempt Israel from this plague.
 But he provided a means of protecting them from his judgment: The Passover Lamb (Exod 12).

 Three days of tangible darkness preceded God’s judgment.
 Either the firstborn son died or the passover lamb in his place.

 The New Exodus began at noon that day on Golgotha.
 Three hours of tangible darkness before the death of the Firstborn Son who was also the Passover Lamb.
 His blood smeared on the post.
 All hell broke loose.
 And we went free.

 “Hell came to Calvary that day, and the Savior descended into it and bore its horrors in our stead” (Hendricksen).

 For three hours–literally an eternity for us–God turned off the light of his countenance.
 He cursed Jesus for our sin.
-Jesus entered the dark world where every ounce of his Father’s grace was removed.
-The Light of the World felt God’s darkness and breathed his last (Lk 23.46) so that when we breathe our last we will feel God’s Light.
+The Light of the World entered The Darkness where every ounce of his Father’s grace was removed.
+There he breathed his last (Lk 23.46) so that when we breathe our last we will feel God’s Light.